NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/pcolor.md

 `pcolor` is a built-in patch variable that reports the color of the patch.
 Because `pcolor` is a variable as well as a reporter, you can use  `set` to change it. `pcolor` can be set by simply stating the color (e.g., brown, yellow, red; note that there are no quotation marks around the color names) or NetLogo color (a single number).
 For example, you can write `ask patches [set pcolor pink]` or `ask patches [ set pcolor 15]`.
 Turtles can directly access and change the color of the patch they are on using this primitive.
 For example: `ask turtles [ set pcolor yellow]`.
 To change the color of the turtles, see [*color*](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#color) .

+In the model below, there are sheep wandering around and eating grass.
+Sheep can only eat when they are on a patch with grass on it, so they can only eat `if [ pcolor ] of patch-here = green` .
+This model not only changes the `pcolor` of a patch using `set`, but it shows how `pcolor` can be used in conditional statements.